 A BLT is a classic and, in one form or another, seems to be on most restaurant menus.
 It's usually a sandwich, and are so tempting to order.
 For some reason they always leave me a little unsatisfied.
 Usually, the problem is with the bread.
 It is either too crispy, too thick, or there is just too much of it compared to the bacon, lettuce and tomatoes.
 I want to taste the inside of the sandwich with those wonderful flavors, darn it!

 There's a really easy solution to this problem.
 Simply remove the bread, add more lettuce, and you have yourself a delicious BLT salad.
 It couldn't be simpler.

 I like a balsamic vinaigrette with my BLT salad instead of a heavier buttermilk dressing, but both are great.
 The sweetness and acidity of the vinaigrette goes great with the bacon, arugula and heirloom cherry tomatoes.

 The bacon is pretty much the most important ingredient here.
 I mean, it is listed first in BLT, right?
 I'm super picky about the bacon I buy.
 Since it is one of the most perfect foods, but isn't the healthiest, I want the bacon to be great.
 I like it to be thick sliced and to have a nice smoky flavor.
 The double-smoked thick-sliced bacon at the Sprout's meat counter is the best I have found.
 We kinda refuse to buy anything else now.

 From my experience, the best way to cook bacon is in the oven.

-There are a number of benefits to cooking bacon in the oven: low maintenance, no splatter all over your kitchen, it comes out perfect every time, you can cook more sliced in each batch and you can you can get a consistent crisping and rendering of the fat without burning it.
+There are a number of benefits to cooking bacon in the oven: low maintenance, no splatter all over your kitchen, it comes out perfect every time, you can cook more sliced in each batch and you can get a consistent crisping and rendering of the fat without burning it.